huanchen1107/shorter-video-generator-mac/README.md

 # References
 Gemini (Gemini 2.0 Flash)
-If you are specifically using Gemini 2.0 Flash through Google Cloud, please refer to the official Google Cloud documentation for detailed setup instructions and licensing.
-Below is a placeholder citation:

 Google Cloud.
 (2023).
 Gemini 2.0 Flash: Next-Generation Language Model.
 Retrieved from [https://cloud.google.com/](https://aistudio.google.com/prompts/new_chat)

-(Replace the URL with the direct Gemini 2.0 Flash documentation link if available.)

 Whisper
-For citing Whisper, you can use the following format based on OpenAI's guidelines:

 OpenAI.
 (2022).
 Whisper: A General-Purpose Speech Recognition Model.
 Retrieved from [https://github.com/openai/whisper](https://github.com/openai/whisper)